ghost-goblin/CCNA/part1.md

 > P, D, N, T, S, P, A … Please Do Not Throw Sausage Pizza Away!

-#### The Different Types of Data and their Layers

-1. Application = Data
-2. Transport - Segment
-3. Network - Packet
-4. Data-link - Frame

 # The Upper OSI Layers